15 May Should You Do Influencer Marketing In-House Or Work With an Agency?

 Project Size & Frequency

 If you are ready to invest in regular ongoing influencer campaigns, enough to make it worth hiring an experienced employee, it might make sense to bring your influencer marketing in house.
-You might still find it helpful to engage with an agency for larger campaigns along the way.
+By bringing on a dedicated employee, you’ll find that you can experiment more with various strategies and develop ongoing personal relationships with influencers to better serve as brand ambassadors.
+If needed, you can always scale your efforts by partnering with an agency for larger campaigns along the way.

 Size of Budget

 As always, budget is a major factor when it comes to marketing strategies.
 Unfortunately, there’s no easy answer for whether in-house or agency work will fit your budget better.
 For in-house, the factor you need to consider is mainly the cost of hiring or training employees and paying for tools.
-Agencies, on the other hand, can vary widely in cost, though you can expect to pay at least a few thousand dollars for a single campaign.
+Agencies, on the other hand, can vary widely in cost.
+In a study done by RhythmOne, an influencer marketing solution, the average spend for a single campaign totaled $70,685, and from previous experience, we can assume a campaign of this magnitude activated on average 25-50 micro-influencers, depending on deliverables requested.
 If you’re on the fence, it’s probably worth shopping around at a few agencies to get a sense of the cost, and compare that cost to what you’d have to pay to acquire the resources (human and otherwise) to do the same work in-house.

 Importance of Speed